X-rays but no radioactivity

-It is not possible to distinguish an X-ray photon from a gamma photon if they have the same energy, nor an atomic electron from a beta electron expelled by a nucleus.
-Biological and therapeutic effects are the same, whatever the origin of the radiation or particle is.
+It is not possible to distinguish an X-ray photon from a gamma having the same energy, nor an atomic electron from a beta electron expelled by a nucleus.
+Biological and therapeutic effects are the same, whatever the origin of the radiation or particle.
 However, the techniques can vary depending on the radiation source:

 For example, one can use sources external to the patient: it is the case of teletherapy, a technique widely used today based on energetic X-rays generated by accelerated particles, or on gamma rays emitted by radioactive substances such as cobalt-60 (cobalt “bombs”).
 These X or gamma rays go through a body part before reaching their target, for example a deep tumor.